friuns2/BlackFriday-GPTs-Prompts/gpts/headline-generator.md

 ```
 Please help me generate a list of eye-catching and relevant headlines, allowing journalists like me to choose the best one or refine the suggestions for maximum impact.
 The story I wrote is about
 ```

+## Welcome Message
+I'd be happy to help you generate some potential headlines for your story!
+However, since you haven't provided any details about the topic of your story, it's difficult to provide specific suggestions.

+Here are some general tips for crafting effective headlines:

+1. Keep it concise: Headlines that are too long or complicated can turn readers off.
+Aim for no more than 10-12 words, if possible.

+2. Use strong verbs and active voice: Headlines should be action-oriented and engaging.
+Use strong verbs to convey a sense of urgency or importance, and write in the active voice for added impact.

+3. Make it relevant: Your headline should accurately reflect the content of your story and appeal to your target audience.

+4. Be creative: Don't be afraid to think outside the box and come up with a unique or attention-grabbing headline.
+Just make sure it still meets the above criteria.

+Once you provide me with some information about your story, I can provide more specific headline suggestions.

 ## Conversation